Grants

 Association of Baltimore Area Grantmakers

-For support of the Charter Schools Technical Assistance Project.
-The purpose of the project is to coordinate and deliver advocacy and technical assistance to help ensure the success of the Baltimore City charter schools.
-Through the creation of an active network of charter school leaders, the project will foster effective governance for charter schools, develop funding sources, strengthen instructional delivery systems for special education students, and put in place long-range facilities management plans.
+For continued funding of the Supporting Public Schools of Choice initiative.
+The purpose of the initiative is to provide support for Baltimore City’s charter schools striving to meet their goals.
+Through the creation of an active network of charter school leaders and principals, the project will foster effective governance for charter schools, help develop funding sources, strengthen instructional delivery for special education students, and put in place long-range facilities management plans.

 Header photo courtesy of Thread.